 Spring is almost here!
-This time of year when the weather gets warm, termites can be most active in your home.
+This time of year when the weather gets warm, termites can be most active in your home possibly creating a termite infestation.
 Did you know that termites and fungus create $2 billion worth of damage to homes each year?
 What’s worse, this type of damage is rarely covered by homeowner’s insurance.
-Luckily, Eliminate ‘Em Pest Control has over 30 years’ experience handling these pests.
+Luckily, Eliminate ‘Em Pest Control has over 30 years’ experience handling these pests with expert termite control services.

 Termites, small insects from the cockroach family, chew through more than just wood.
 In the path to find cellulose, these pests frequently eat through rubber, foam, insulation, electric lines, plastic, metal and plaster.
 The damage may appear after six months or could take years to become evident.

 In any case, when you ignore these pests, keep in mind that a colony can consume 16 grams of materials per day – amounting to 13 pounds per year.
-If you suspect termites have invaded your home, call 1-866-802-7378 for same-day service!
+If you suspect termites have invaded your home, call 1-866-802-7378 for same-day termite pest control service!

 What Does Termite Damage Look Like?